RancidDax/namazu.tools/top.md

 This phase is fairly straight forward, with each player taking a protean and then taking two stacks south of the boss.
 This set of mechanics repeats 3 times.
 Just before the 2nd proteans, the party must step in to avoid **Wave Repeater**.
 Similiarly, after the 3rd stack the party must wait, and then step in to avoid another **Wave Repeater**.

-If two stacks appear on one side of the boss, the southmost stack adjusts to the other side, and the opposite sides mDPS flexes.
+If two stacks appear on one side of the boss, the southmost stack adjusts to the other side, and the opposite side's mDPS flexes.

 Omega must be below 20% health before it's enrage is cast: **Blue Screen**.